earth-mover/icechunk/design-docs/001-virtual-chunk-improvements.md

 }
 ```

-The `Config` object acts as a default, overrideable by users at runtime.
+The `Config` object acts as a default, overridable by users at runtime.
 But different fields of configuration may have different behaviors on overrides.

 ### New mechanism to set virtual references